limitcantcode/jaison-core/README.md

 ## Key Features

-- Configurable AI persona that integrates with applications for general interaction and streaming
+- Realtime promptable AI personality with text and speech input
-- Text and talk with AI persona in real-time
+- Support for MCP
-- Support for various services and local models
+- REST API and websocket server for building applications on top of this server
-- Support for custom contexts
+- Options to run fully local

 ## Official Applications